supakeen/pungi/doc/configuration.rst

       reference will not be created.
     * ``runroot_packages`` -- (*list*) A list of additional package names to be installed in the runroot environment in Koji.
+    * ``subvariant`` -- (*str*) The subvariant value to be used in the metadata for the image.
+Also used in the image's filename.
+Defaults to being the same as the variant.
+If building more than one ostree container in a variant, each must have a unique subvariant.

 Example config
 --------------